 Create evaluation tools to measure and reflect on the success of the legal program.

 J.D. and California bar admission.

-A minimum of three years of experience providing direct legal services and/or working on impact or other complex civil litigation.
+A minimum of two years of experience providing direct legal services and/or working on impact or other complex civil litigation.

 Experience with the intersection of immigration and criminal law a plus.

 Demonstrated commitment to refugee and immigrant communities.